 The City of Hopkins Finance Department is responsible for maintaining the accounting system, and monitoring compliance with the budgetary controls and financial policies established by the City Manager and City Council.
 The Finance Department's programs include accounting, assessing, payroll, utility billing, budgeting and equipment replacement.

-The City operates on a calendar fiscal year and reports its year-end financial position in a Comprehensive Annual Financial Report, prepared by the Finance staff.
-Copies of each year's CAFR are made available upon completion in June of the following year, and a summary of the results are printed in the City's official newspaper.
+The City operates on a calendar fiscal year and reports its year-end financial position in a Comprehensive Annual Financial Report, prepared by the finance staff.
+Copies of each year's CAFR are made available upon completion in June of the following year and a summary of the results are printed in the City's official newspaper.

-The City of Hopkins Finance Department has been awarded the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association for its 2011 Comprehensive Annual Financial Report (CAFR).
+The City of Hopkins Finance Department has been awarded the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association for its 2015 Comprehensive Annual Financial Report (CAFR).
 The Certificate of Achievement is the highest form of recognition in the area of governmental accounting and financial reporting, and its attainment represents a significant accomplishment by a government and its management.

 The CAFR has been judged by an impartial panel to meet the high standards of the program including demonstrating a constructive “spirit of full disclosure” to clearly communicate its financial story and motivate potential users and user groups to read the CAFR.
 Beginning in 1989 this is the 27th consecutive year the city has received this award.